pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :returns: xref number of the stored page image if successful.
 Use this as the value of argument ``reuse_xref`` to show the same source page again.

       .. note:: The displayed source page is shown without any annotations or links.
+The source page's text will become an integral part of the containing page, i.e. it will be included in the output of all text extraction methods.
+Any images of the source page will also be included in the relevant methods.
+However, as per this writing, fonts and images of the source page will **not be included** in :meth:`Page.getFontList` and :meth:`getImageList` of the containing page.

       .. note:: Use the ``reuse_xref`` argument to prevent duplicates as follows.
 For a technical description of how this function is implemented, see :ref:`FormXObject`.
 The following example will put the same source page (probably a company logo or watermark) on every page of PDF ``doc``.
 The first execution actually inserts the source page, the subsequent ones will only insert pointers to it via its xref number.